 Critical root zone (or root save area).
 The area surrounding a tree that is essential to that tree's health and survival.
-For a free-standing tree with no apparent root restriction, the root save area consists of a circle having a radius of one foot for each one inch DBH of the tree.
+For a free-standing tree with no apparent root restriction, the root save area consists of a circle having a radius of one foot for each one inch of diameter at breast height of the tree.